peachpiecompiler/peachpie-docs/docs/api/ref/phpvalue.md

 # PhpValue

+<small>assembly: Peachpie.Runtime.dll</small>

-PHP language specifies a value of a variable to not be restricted to a single type.
+PHP language is loosely typed language.
+It specifies a value of a variable to not be restricted to a single type.
 This is refered to as a type ambiguity, a type dynamicity, aka `mixed`.

 PeachPie defines struct `PhpValue` as the abstraction of the PHP' `mixed`.
 This .NET type is used in case a type of a value cannot be resolved in compile time.
 It applies to global variables in general, function parameters without a type hint, function return type without a type hint, class' properties and local variables.